-Once the sauce is thick and coating the meat well, turn the pork skin-side up and pour over enough hot water to cover it completely.
-Stir everything together well, cover with a lid and leave to simmer over a low heat for 1½ hours, turning the pork occasionally, until it is soft, succulent and full of colour.
+Once the sauce is thick and coating the meat well, turn the pork skin-side up and pour over enough hot water (approx 450ml) to cover it completely.
+Stir everything together well, cover with a lid and leave to simmer over a low heat for 1 hour 30 mins, turning the pork occasionally, until it is soft, succulent and full of colour.

 Remove the lid, add the eggs to the braising liquid and continue simmering for a further 30 mins, turning the eggs every 10 mins to ensure they absorb the sauce evenly.
 Arrange on a large platter and serve.